 Who do I speak to regarding program requirements?

-OS Majors should use this online appointment calendar to make a scheduled appointment with an OS Advisor.
+OS Majors should use this online appointment calendar to schedule an appointment with an OS Advisor.
 Please note that it is important to schedule appointments as far in advance as possible during busy registration periods.

 Once I am accepted into the Organizational Studies major, do I still need to maintain contact with my general LSA/Honors/CSP/RC advisor?

 Yes, you should check with both your general advisor and the OS advisor at least once each term.
 The OS Advisor can help you plan and document completion of your major, and your general advisor will check all LSA general requirements you need for graduation (distribution, foreign language, etc.).